Content Contributor, HeySummit

 He continued to plug the summit heavily on social media, and received hundreds of new attendees long after the live summit ended.
 Closer towards the launch of the new iteration of his Risk Academy Week, the older summit was closed to registrations and the workshops were published to the Risk Academy YouTube channel, where they serve as advertising for the latest Risk Academy Week.

 With so much on his plate, Alex recently hired a writer to repurpose all workshop content to other forms of content, on various mediums.
 The content will deliver blog posts, podcasts, and eventually, he hopes, a book.
 This will ensure the content has a far broader impact than just a one-off summit.

 A key difference between a webinar and a summit is in the value you can add to your attendees (not to mention speakers and sponsors too!)
 Many of Alex's workshops had presentation slides available for download, which is handy to ensure attendees remember the content while keeping them engaged with the presentation in the moment.

-He also offered multiple bonuses - for example, software licences and books.
+He also offered multiple bonuses - for example, software licenses and books.
 Many speakers also offered their own bonuses to attendees, like free additional courses or Risk Management models.

 "I wanted to ensure there was value to signing up for the summits; something you could take away."

 Plus- talks are great as marketing collateral.
 There will be no need for you to create additional websites or video-hosting accounts to host your talks.
-Evergreen summits benefit from having no end date and the flexibility for event organisers to periodically add new content to it.
-A win-win for organisers and attendees alike!
+Evergreen summits benefit from having no end date and the flexibility for event organizers to periodically add new content to it.
+A win-win for organizers and attendees alike!